blockchainOSINT/ShapeShift-API-Project/README.md

 `getTxData_BTC_RPC.py` will connect to your Bitcoin Core node to collect blockchain data and save to files.
 `droplet.py` will load the txData, query the ShapeShift API, and upload results to a MongoDB.

+`Bitcoin txData Test Results.txt` shows results from some tests run to find heuristics which reduce the time needed to scrape the API.

 `ShapeShift_sample_results.txt` contains a small sample of the 6 million+ transactions scraped from 2014-2021, from the following blockchains:

 `pprint(Counter(outgoingTypes))